Soil Health Initiative

 Technical Assistance & Workshops

 Our Soil Health Initiative pilot with urban farms and growers started in 2015.
-From 2015 through 2017, we have provided technical assistance, workshops, and site visits to urban growers throughout Marion and Hendricks Counties.
+We continue to provide technical assistance, workshops, and site visits to urban growers throughout Marion and Hendricks Counties.
 Below is the number of growers we have assisted, and the number of workshops provided thus far.

 A pillar of the MCSWCD Soil Health Initiative is direct technical assistance to small farms and gardens.
 Outcomes include increased soil health through conservation practices in urban agriculture and increased public awareness and education of soil health through key cultural organizations and gardens.